streeve/Cabana/paper/paper.md

 operation counts.
-Third, our experience is that some level of kernel fusion often allows for temporary results that need to be shared between kernels no longer need to be allocated in large global memory arrays and instead become in-kernel thread-local temporaries which can significantly reduce memory costs.
+Third, our experience is that some level of kernel fusion often allows for temporary results that need to be shared between kernels no longer need to be allocated in large global memory arrays and instead become in-kernel, thread-local temporaries which can significantly reduce memory costs.
 Finally, cache performance can be significantly improved due to global data reuse combined with the AoSoA data structure such that a single particle is accessed multiple times in a single kernel rather than a single time in